 It's a pretty exciting lineup, even if not all the new titles are that surprising.
 The new Mario Kart game makes the most sense, considering that Mario Kart 8 Deluxe was the best-selling title on the original Switch.
 However, this series entry marks the biggest change in its history, with up to 24 drivers in each race and a whole world of tracks to take on.
 Outside of Mario Kart World, there are a lot of exciting third-party games coming to Switch 2, most notably Final Fantasy VII Remake Intergrade and Cyberpunk 2077 Ultimate Edition.

 As well as completely new games, we learned about Nintendo Switch 2 Edition games during the Direct presentation.
-Original Switch games, such as Mario Party Jamboree and Kirby and the Forgotten Land, will be getting Switch 2 Editions with new content and features in the future.
-There are two Switch 2 Edition games coming on launch day in the form of souped-up versions of The Legend of Zelda: Breath of the Wild and The Legend of Zelda: Tears of the Kingdom.
-I already can’t wait to visit Hyrule in glorious 4K, assuming it’s supported.
+Original Switch games, such as Mario Party Jamboree and Kirby and the Forgotten Land, get exciting Switch 2 upgrades with new content and features.
+There are two Switch 2 Edition games that arrived on launch day in the form of souped-up versions of The Legend of Zelda: Breath of the Wild and The Legend of Zelda: Tears of the Kingdom.

 Are the Nintendo Switch 2's Joy-Cons different?